allscale/allscale_amdados/README.md

 Make sure your build folder is located outside the source folder.
 Eclipse is not capable of dealing with such a setup correctly.

+### Armadillo Library

+The Armadillo matrix library is used only (!) for testing of matrix operations.
+It is not included in the repository (see .gitignore).
+In order to install a local copy just run on the Linux machine in the project's root directory:
+        bash ./armadillo.sh